$t$-Structures with Grothendieck hearts via functor categories: -structures t-structures with Grothendieck hearts

 Then one has that $\mcV^\perp=\mcW[1]$ and $\mcV={^{\perp}\mcW[1]}$.
 The intersection $\mcC=\mcV\cap\mcW$ is called the \emph{co-heart} of $\mathbf{c}$.
 Given a $t$-structure $\mathbf{t}=(\mcU,\mcV)$, we say that $\mathbf{t}$ has a \emph{right adjacent co-$t$-structure} when the pair $(\mcV,\mcW)=(\mcV,\mcV^\perp[-1])$ is a co-$t$-structure in $\mcD$.
 Note that the intersection $\mcV\cap\mcV^\perp[-1]$ makes sense even if $(\mcV,\mcV^\perp[-1])$ is not a co-$t$-structure.
 It is sometimes called the \emph{right co-heart} of $\mathbf{t}$.

 In this subsection we will give a criterion for the heart of a $t$-structure with right adjacent co-$t$-structure to be a Grothendieck category.
 We will show also that $t$-structures with definable co-aisle in a compactly generated triangulated category always have a right adjacent co-$t$-structure.
+We will show also that the $t$-structure cogenerated by a pure-injective object in a standard well generated triangulated category (see Proposition~\ref{prop.t-structure from pi}) has a right adjacent co-t-structure.
 We need the following elementary result of Category Theory whose proof is left to the reader.

 \begin{lem} Let $\mcA$ be an AB3* abelian category with a cogenerator and enough injectives.
 Then it has an injective cogenerator. \end{lem}

 We can now give the first main result of this subsection.

 \begin{prop} Let $\mcD$ be a triangulated category with products, let $\mathbf{t}=(\mcU,\mcV)$ be a $t$-structure with right adjacent co-$t$-structure $\mathbf{c}=(\mcV,\mcW)$.
 Denote by $\mcH=\mcU\cap\mcV$ and $\mcC=\mcV\cap\mcW$, respectively, the heart of $\mathbf{t}$ and the co-heart of $\mathbf{c}$.
 The following assertions hold: \begin{enumerate} \item $\mcH$ is an AB3* abelian category with enough injectives and the functor $\H\dd\mcD\la\mcH$ restricts to a category equivalence $\mcC\stackrel{\simeq}{\la}\Inj\mcH$. \item $\mcH$ has an injective cogenerator (and is AB5, resp.\ is a Grothendieck category) if, and only if, there is an object $Q\in\mcC$ (that is pure-injective, resp.\ accessible pure-injective) such that $\mcC=\Prod(Q)$. \item Suppose that there is a pure-injective object $E$ such that $\PInj\mcD=\Prod_\mcD(E)$.
 Then $\mcH$ is AB5 with an injective cogenerator (resp. a Grothendieck category) if, and only if, $\mcC$ consists of pure-injective (resp. accessible pure-injective) objects. \item When $\mcD$ is standard well generated, $\mcH$ is a Grothendieck category if, and only if, $\mcC$ consists of pure-injective objects. \end{enumerate} \end{prop}